swift-on-server/articles/Sources/Articles/Documentation.docc/2024/templating-with-swift-mustache/templating-with-swift-mustache.md

 </main>
 ```

-Create a `templates` directory in your project, and save this template as `short-port.mustache` in the `templates` directory.
+Create a `templates` directory in your project, and save this template as `short-post.mustache` in the `templates` directory.

 In this template, `{{ title }}` and `{{ body }}` are placeholders for dynamic content.
 You can fill in these placeholders with actual values using the `Mustache` library.